konstantintzt/Image-Editor/README.md

 # Image-Editor
-Image Editor is a simple image editor written in Python using PIL for image manipulation and Tkinter for GUI interfaces.
+Image Editor is a simple image editor written in Python using PIL for image manipulation.
+For now, it's using a simple terminal UI, but a GUI could come later on.
-This is a test project and is NOT stable.
+Keep in my that the project is not very optimized yet.

 ## Features
  - Grayscale
  - Resize
  - Gaussian blur
+ - Color inversion

 ## Updates
 Stay tuned for updates, as lots of new features and improvements should arrive!